Do you want your company to be featured in high-end media outlets to boost your brand performance and generate leads? High-five!

 As a Digital PR and Outreach Expert, I am frequently asked what the crux of successful media outreach is.
 And the answer is simple — it all boils down to thorough and accurate research.

-Buzzsumo claims that journalists may get up to 100 pitches a day, so you don’t want to waste your efforts (and their time!) writing elaborate emails on a topic they will hardly be interested in.
-Just like a parenting magazine will likely never feature film gear, make sure to find journalists with a track record of coverage in a niche related to yours.
+Buzzsumo claims that journalists may get up to 100 pitches a day, so you should save your time (and theirs!) and write emails on a topic they will probably be interested in.
+Make sure to find journalists with a track record of coverage in a niche related to yours.

 Here’s your first set of online PR tools to easily find robust databases of journalists categorized by their focus area, location, outlet name, and relevance.